NirantK/nirantk.github.io/docs/writing/bitsian.md

 **That’s gold.
 It’s magic.**

--- Nirant, 2012C6PS694P
+-- Nirant,

----
+2012C6PS694P

 Cover Image Credits: [Ravali Priya Gandhapuneni](https://www.flickr.com/photos/ravalipriyag/14845672745)

 Originally appeared as an answer to [How is your experience at BITS Pilani?
 What did you get?
 What did you expect?](https://www.quora.com//How-is-your-experience-at-BITS-Pilani-What-did-you-get-What-did-you-expect/answer/Nirant-Kasliwal/) on Quora in 2017

-If you want to hear more from me, get my words in your [email](https://niranting.substack.com/) or [WhatsApp](https://bit.ly/niranting-wa-join)
+If you want to hear more from me, get my words in your [email](https://niranting.substack.com/)